CTSRD-CHERI/RVBS/readme.md

 - `PMP` can be set to enable the Physical Memory Protection unit
 - `RVM` can be set to enable the *M* integer multiply/divide instructions extention
 - `RVC` can be set to enable the *C* compressed instructions extention
+- `RVZICSR` can be set to enable the *Zicsr* control and status registers manipulation instructions extention
+- `RVZIFENCEI` can be set to enable the *Zifencei* fence.i instruction extention
+- `RVXCHERI` can be set to enable the *Xcheri* CHERI capability extention initial support
 - `NO_LOGS` can be set to skip print statements (accelerates simulation)
 - `PRINT_ABI_REG_NAME` can be set to use ABI names for registers instead of their index